Step 1: Registering

 Once you are ready to file an application for EI special benefits, log back into My Service Canada Account and follow the steps in the application process.

 Note that there is a two-week waiting period for each of these special benefits.
 You will not receive any EI special benefits during this waiting period.
-In some cases, such as when parental or compassionate care benefits are shared among more than one person, only one waiting period needs to be served.
+In some cases, such as when parental, compassionate care or parents of critically ill children benefits are shared among more than one person, only one waiting period needs to be served.

 - Date modified: